Establishment and Functions

 David was admitted to practice as a lawyer in 1992 and thereafter worked as a solicitor in private practice and at Victoria Legal Aid.
 David became a barrister in 2001.
 Throughout his legal career he has practiced exclusively in criminal law, appearing for both defence and prosecution.
 In 2019 David was appointed a Crown Prosecutor for the State of Victoria, a position he still holds.

 Jana works as a human rights lawyer and independent investigator.
 She is an advocate for family and sexual violence victim-survivors, and is a leader in police accountability reform.
-Jana is a founding member of the Domestic Family and Sexual Violence Commission’s Lived Experience Advisory Council, was a member of the Commonwealth DFSV Commissioner’s Guiding Group, and is a co-founder of the Independent Collective of Survivor Advocates and a member of Safe and Equal’s Expert Advisory Panel.
+Jana is a founding member of the Domestic Family and Sexual Violence Commission's Lived Experience Advisory Council, was a member of the Commonwealth DFSV Commissioner's Guiding Group, and a member of Safe and Equal's Expert Advisory Panel.
 Jana has lived experience of the criminal justice system, both as a victim of crime and as someone who works with victims of crime.

 Marilyn McMahon is an experienced academic, having taught and researched criminal law for many years.
 She has served as a consultant to the Victorian government and her work has been cited by law reform bodies in Australia and the United Kingdom.
 She is Dean of the Law School at Deakin University.
 Professor McMahon is also a registered psychologist and has a particular interest in the intersection of the criminal law and mental health systems.
 She is currently a member of the Forensic Leave Panel and the Disciplinary Appeals Board and was previously a member of the Mental Health Tribunal and the Intellectual Disability Review Board.